The Art of Leadership: Purpose

 “Goblet” words are words that are renewed with each use because when they are filled up with meaning, they tip themselves out, only to be filled again.
 Such language is appropriate to the fluidity and irreversibility of experience.

-Whereas that which is full is always limited, for one can see where it ends, emptiness is inexhaustible, a bottomless source … Since emptiness is not confrontational, never opposes anything, it can never provoke any resistance, and so it can never be exhausted … Images that represent emptiness, images that express the possibility of things passing through: a valley (section 6), a door (sections 1, 6) and bellows (section 5).
+Whereas that which is full is always limited, for one can see where it ends, emptiness is inexhaustible, a bottomless source.
+Since emptiness is not confrontational, never opposes anything, it can never provoke any resistance, and so it can never be exhausted.
+Images that represent emptiness, images that express the possibility of things passing through: a valley, a door or gateway and a bellows.

 In a world of conventional rules,